 Structural works such as levees and retardation basins are not considered appropriate for Jamieson because of their expense and ongoing maintenance costs, the fact that comparatively few people would benefit, and the potentially adverse environmental affects.
-While structural works could be perhaps justified economically for some areas (eg the Caravan Park), there is likely to be strong community opposition, because of the visual impacts and the likely hydraulic adverse impacts on adjoining areas.
+While structural works could be perhaps justified economically for some areas (eg the Caravan Park) there is likely to be strong community opposition, because of the visual impacts.

-Provided future planning controls are put in place, and new floor levels are based on an appropriate margin above the estimated 100-year ARI flood levels, it is considered that at the present time, the preparation of a detailed floodplain management plan for Jamieson is not warranted.
+It is considered that at the present time, the preparation of a detailed floodplain management plan for Jamieson is not warranted at this point in time.